carpentries/amy/docs/users_guide/index.md

 Go to the [New Event](https://amy.carpentries.org/workshops/events/add/) page by clicking on `New >> New Event` in the top right corner, or clicking on the `New Event` button on the [Events listing page](https://amy.carpentries.org/workshops/events/).

-Create the workshop slug.
+* **Slug** Create the workshop slug.
 This must be in the form `YYYY-MM-DD-sitename` (for example, `2018-01-01-hawkins`.
 The same slug should be used for the workshop's GitHub page and any other place the workshop is identified.
 If the exact date is not known, `XX` can replace the month and/or day (for example, `2018-01-xx-starfleet`).

 ![AMY new event slug](images/amy_new_event_slug.png)

-* If known, enter in the workshop start and dates.
+* **Workshop Dates** If known, enter in the workshop start and dates.
 Do not check the "Completed" box -- this will be checked after the workshop is over and all associated wrap up work is finished.

 ![AMY new event dates](images/amy_new_event_dates.png)